andrew henderson menu

 What Does Renunciation Mean

-This includes the value of your businesses, the cash you have and all of your assets.
 As such, the exit tax is a hypothetical sale of your assets on the day before your renunciation.
-You’re not really selling them, but the IRS will act as such.
+You’re not really selling them, but the IRS will tax you as if you did.

-The exit tax rate is up to 23.8%, but you only pay an exit tax on unrealised capital gains.
-You don’t pay again for anything you have already been taxed on.
+The US exit tax rate can reach up to 23.8%, but it applies only to unrealised capital gains.
+You won’t be taxed again on income that has already been taxed.

 You are required to submit your tax return for the previous five years and list all of your worldwide assets and it’s your responsibility to be compliant.